raspberrypilearning/gravity-simulator/worksheet.md

 1. To begin, open Scratch by clicking on **Menu** and **Programming**, followed by **Scratch**.
 1. Create a new file by selecting **File** and **New**.
-1. Delete the Scratch Cat sprite by right clicking on it and selecting **Delete** from the menu that is displayed.
+1. Delete the Scratch cat sprite by right clicking on it and selecting **Delete** from the menu that is displayed.
 1. For this project, you need to create a new background to act as the Earth.
 To do this, click on `stage` in the sprites palette and then click on `Backgrounds` next to the `scripts` tab.
 1. Click on `Paint` to draw your own background.
 Select the rectangle icon and a green colour.
 It is important that you fill the rectangle with one solid colour.
 Once you are happy with your stage design click **OK**.
 1. You can use the Scratch cat sprite or alterntively you can use our [Mooncake - the Astro Cat sprite](files/Astro-cat.png).
 If your Raspberry Pi is connected to the internet you can download this sprite using the link.
 Save the image somewhere that you will be able to find it later on your Raspberry Pi.